kkamara/kkamara/README.md

 Favourite football team: Arsenal, but I stopped following football when I was a teenager.

 Favourite music: I listen to the ambient sounds of the [Kelvin Kamara sound app](https://github.com/kkamara/kelvinkamara).
+I like music with no vocals.

 Nationality: I have a UK passport.